NolenChen/3DStructurePoints/README.md

 ## Test

 ```
+cd test
-python test/test_structure_points.py -data_dir ./demo_data/plane -model_fname PATH_TO_TRAINED_MODEL -num_structure_points 16 -output_dir OUTPUT_PATH
+python test_structure_points.py -data_dir ../demo_data/plane -model_fname PATH_TO_TRAINED_MODEL -num_structure_points 16 -output_dir OUTPUT_PATH
 ```
 * -model_fname: path to trained model
-* -data_dir: path to the testing data.
+* -data_dir: path to the testing data
 * -output_dir: output path.
-* -num_structure_points: number of structure points, should be the same with training stage.
+* -num_structure_points: number of structure points, should be the same with training stage

-The structure point will be outputed in off format, corresponding structure points will have same colors.
+The structure point will be outputed in off format, corresponding structure points will have same colors

 ## Citation